 As of September 30, 2006, Cheniere and its subsidiaries had 212 full-time employees, who, for the most part, were focused on the development of three LNG receiving terminals and other complementary businesses.
 As construction of the Sabine Pass LNG receiving terminal progresses, we will have to hire or otherwise arrange with Cheniere affiliates for new onsite employees to manage the facility.
 Before the Sabine Pass LNG receiving terminal commences operations, we will also have to hire or otherwise arrange for an entire staff to operate the facility, which will increase the personnel needed to operate the facility from 11 as of December 1, 2006 to 65 in the first quarter of 2008, at an estimated annual cost of approximately \$7.6 million.
 We will rely to a significant extent on the new personnel that we hire or otherwise arrange to perform these functions.
 As our operations expand, our general partner, Sabine Pass LNG's general partner and other Cheniere subsidiaries will also have to expand their administrative staffs.
 If we or those other entities are not able to successfully manage the expansion, our business, results of operations, financial condition and prospects could be materially adversely affected.

 Our general partner's executive officers are also officers of Cheniere and its affiliates.
+Please read "Management-Directors and Executive Officers of Our General Partner."
 We do not maintain key person life insurance policies on any personnel.
 Although Cheniere has arranged agreements relating to compensation and benefits with certain of our general partner's executive officers, our general partner does not have any employment contracts or other agreements with key personnel binding them to provide services for any particular term.
-The loss of the services of any of these individuals could have a material adverse effect on our business.
+The loss of the services of any of these individuals, including Messrs.
+Souki, Horton and Turkleson, could have a material adverse effect on our business.
 In addition, our future success will depend in part on our general partner's ability to engage, and Cheniere's ability to attract and retain, additional qualified personnel.